Everything but the Girl: Extended hiatus

 In July 2017, Everything but the Girl reclaimed the rights to eight of their albums, plus the American rights to Temperamental and Walking Wounded from Warner Music Group; this catalogue will now be distributed through Chrysalis Records under licence from Watt's Strange Feeling label.

 Comeback and Fuse

 On 2 November 2022, Thorn announced on Twitter that a new Everything but the Girl album had been recorded and would be released in spring 2023.

-The first single from their forthcoming album Fuse, "Nothing Left to Lose" premiered on BBC Radio 6 Music on 10 January 2023.
-Fuse will be released 21 April 2023 and will feature "Nothing Left to Lose" and nine more original songs both electronic and acoustic.
+The first single from their 11th album Fuse, "Nothing Left to Lose" premiered on BBC Radio 6 Music on 10 January 2023.
+Fuse was released on 21 April 2023 and features "Nothing Left to Lose" along with nine more original songs, both electronic and acoustic.

+On 9 August, they released Live at Maida Vale, a four-track EP featuring live in-studio performances of three Fuse songs and 1996's "Single".

+Watt and Thorn announced to their mailing list on 12 March 2025 that they would be playing two intimate live shows in April 2025 at a 200-capacity venue in East London, performing as a "part-acoustic part-electronic duo [...] drawing on songs from their 40-year careers as both solo artists and a duo".
+Thorn also stated that "If it goes well we hope to do more."
+After the success of the April shows, further dates were added throughout 2025, continuing into 2026.

+On 10 September 2025, a new compilation was announced, The Best of Everything But the Girl.
+The 16-track album, released 14 November, spans their 40-year-plus career, from "Night and Day" to Fuse.